Archive - Introspection RSS Feed

 I’m pretty sure that I’m not an inhuman monster and my son told me the next day, “I overreacted.
 But you should be easier on my brother.”
 My other son apologized repeatedly for his behavior on the day in question.
 However, my children see me only from their teenage perspective, just as I only saw my parents from that angle when I was their age.
 I thought my dad was much too strict with me.
 I did not understand.
 I judged him with teenage harshness.
 I think that’s part of growing up, of separating.

 So my children judge me, too.
 They’ll understand more when they are older.
 I hope they will grow to understand me as a human being.
 I hope they will forgive me for the mistakes I make.
-I allow them to speak freely to me, probably because I was gagged as a child, unable to ever address my parents honestly.
+I allow them to speak freely to me, probably because I was muzzled as a child, unable to ever address my parents honestly.
 I was much too scared to tell them how I felt about anything they did or said.
 We did not talk in our family.
 When I was home, I went to my bedroom and locked my door.

 My children are living in a different type of household and even though I do not relish backtalk, I’d rather have my kids argue with me than shove their thoughts deep inside to fester.
 I spend almost every moment of every day at home with my kids.
 My boys have been doing school-at-home for four years and I don’t think that longing for a regular period of kid-free time every week is a failure.
 In fact, if you’re an introvert like me and being with people drains you, you know well that unless you have solitude, you will wilt like a plant without water.